Advanced Scheduled FTP Synchronization

 Transfer all files in the source folder, overwriting any existing files at the destination.

-EXAMPLE 6: as illustrated below, all files are transferred regardless of whether the destination folder has them or not.
+EXAMPLE 6: all files are transferred regardless of whether the destination folder has them or not.

 Before action: